 - gain excellent social skills and strong global awareness

 - enjoy coming to school to learn and play

 - feel supported and know who to turn to if they’re struggling

 - Wraparound Care team

 - Deputy Head Pastoral

 In addition, we also have two counsellors, a health and wellbeing assistant, chaplain and access to the Senior School’s Health Centre.
-All staff operate an open door policy and girls know they can raise any concerns or issues with any member of staff.
+All staff operate an open door policy and pupils know they can raise any concerns or issues with any member of staff.